 Make it a habit to go to a park nearby once a week during the summer months.
 Being around nature and seeing a lot of green can do wonders for stress relief.

 Walking can help declutter your mind and also release endorphins from the increase in activity.
 Walking has numerous other benefits which we outline at Walking for Weight Loss [The Most Underrated Way to Lose Weight].

 Walk with someone else to increase the benefits even further.

 3. Make a List of Memorable Patient Interactions or Events

-If you work 60-90 hours a week, it's easy to become disenchanted with how busy you are.
+If you work 60-90 hours a week, it’s easy to become disenchanted with how busy your life is.

 The lack of free time and inability to control your schedule is often cited as a huge source of stress and unhappiness.